Paul Walker: Death

 The curve where Walker and Rodas died is a popular spot for drifting cars.
 No alcohol or other drugs were found in either man's system, and neither mechanical failure nor road conditions appeared to play a role.
 Police found no evidence of drag racing.
 The investigation concluded that the car's speed and age of the tires were the primary reasons for the crash.

 With Furious 7 in the middle of filming at the time of Walker's death, Universal announced an indeterminate hiatus on the production, citing a desire to speak with his family before determining what to do with the film.

 Numerous friends and movie stars posted tributes to Walker on social media.
-His body was cremated and his ashes were buried in a non-denominational ceremony at Forest Lawn Memorial Park.
+His remains were cremated and his ashes were buried in a non-denominational ceremony at Forest Lawn Memorial Park.
 His life was later chronicled in the documentary I Am Paul Walker, which was released on August 11, 2018.

 Lawsuits

 In December 2014, Walker's father filed a wrongful death claim against Rodas's estate, seeking the return of or "a proportionate share" of revenue generated by a group of automobiles that were jointly owned by both Walker and Rodas.
+Walker's daughter received a $10.1M settlement in 2016.

-In September 2015, Walker's daughter filed a wrongful death lawsuit against Porsche, claiming that the Porsche Carrera GT had numerous design defects including a history of instability, and that its seat belt placement can cause harm upon impact.
-However, Porsche denied any wrongdoing and blamed Walker, stating: "The perils, risk, and danger were open and obvious and known to him, and he chose to conduct himself in a manner so as to expose himself to such perils, dangers, and risks, thus assuming all the risks involved in using the vehicle."
+In September 2015, Walker's daughter filed a wrongful death lawsuit against Porsche, claiming that the Porsche Carrera GT had numerous design defects, including a history of instability, and that its seat belt placement could cause harm upon impact.
+Porsche denied any wrongdoing and blamed Walker, stating: "The perils, risk, and danger were open and obvious and known to him, and he chose to conduct himself in a manner so as to expose himself to such perils, dangers, and risks, thus assuming all the risks involved in using the vehicle."
 Walker's father and daughter both reached separate out-of-court settlements with Porsche.
 In April 2016, U.S. District Court Judge Philip S. Gutierrez ruled in favor of Porsche in a separate lawsuit filed by Rodas's widow Kristine.